TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Related Work

 \subsubsection{Simulation for Traffic Management}

 Traffic simulations have been developing for decades.
-Typically, PTV Vissim is a commercial microscopic traffic simulation system for modeling highway and urban traffic \cite{fellendorf1994vissim}, which can be used to study private and public transport, especially pedestrian traffic.
-SUMO is an open-source traffic simulator including the simulation itself as well as network import and demand modeling \cite{lopez2018microscopic}, which provides high-performance simulation from a single intersection to an entire city, along with a ``remote control'' interface.
+Typically, PTV Vissim \cite{fellendorf1994vissim} is a commercial microscopic traffic simulation system for modeling highway and urban traffic.
+SUMO \cite{lopez2018microscopic} is an open-source traffic simulator that can provide high-performance simulation from a single intersection to an entire city.
 These simulators for traffic management can improve traffic efficiency by exploring adjustments to traffic strategies, such as optimizing signal timing schemes.
-However, the depictions of fine-grained vehicle motion processes were too simplistic and lacked authenticity.
+However, the depictions of vehicle motion are too simplistic and lack authenticity.